unbywyd/ungic/README.md

 | --- |

 # About ungic packer
-Ungic packer is a development environment for web templates!
+Ungic packer is a development environment for web layout!
 Ungic packer is based on its own modular [Dart Sass](https://sass-lang.com/dart-sass) framework and designed to work with web icons, css styles and html documents.
 About the features of this project, see the [official website](https://ungic.com)

 ## Documentation and other links
 For more information you can visit the [project website](https://ungic.com).